Home Loans Guide

 To work out what repayments are affordable, begin by assessing your income and expenses.
 Once you have a handle on this, you should take into account any changes that might affect your income stream in the future, factor in interest rates rises and consider the type of lifestyle you want to live while paying off your home loan.
-As a general rule of thumb, your total mortgage repayments should be no more than 30 percent of your total income.
+As a general rule of thumb, your total mortgage repayments should be no more than 30 percent of your total gross income.
 Also, leave a buffer of around two percent to protect yourself in case interest rates increase.

 2. Loan purpose

 It sounds obvious but the first thing you need to establish is why you require the loan.
 The answer to this question will steer you down the right path to finding your ideal home loan.
 The reason for this is there are certain features you may need depending on the purpose of your desired loan and particular lenders who will be able to better tailor to your needs.

 Is the purpose of your loan to:

 Live in the property - This is for anyone including first home buyers that will reside in the property they wish to purchase.